-Valley Water conducted a competitive request for proposal (RFP) process to select a consultant to develop a Public Art Strategic Plan.
+Valley Water conducted a competitive request for proposal (RFP) process and selected a consultant to develop a Public Art Strategic Plan.
 The consultant will conduct industry research and an assessment of Valley Water’s public art opportunities in FY23 to develop a comprehensive strategic plan.
-The plan will assist Valley Water in developing a holistic strategy to implement the public art program for the next 15 years.
+The plan will assist Valley Water in developing a holistic approach to implement the public art program for the next 15 years.
 The Public Art Strategic Plan is expected to be completed in FY24.

 No current documents.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program

 Cleanup identified trash and graffiti hotspots at approximately 80 sites four (4) times per year.